Quinnipiac University Frank H. Netter MD School of Medicine

 • Elective – 2 blocks

-The curriculum in the final year adds layers to the foundation built during PGY-1 and PGY-2, with strong inpatient and emergency medicine experiences that prepare residents for rural practice.
-Longitudinal rotations in subspecialty clinics as well as pediatrics and geriatrics provide customizable, comprehensive training for the rigors of independent practice in a rural area.
+The curriculum in the final year adds layers to the foundation built during PGY-1 and PGY-2, with ongoing inpatient and emergency medicine rotations and a majority of ambulatory experiences that prepare residents for rural practice.

 PGY-3 rotations include: